-The AnyBody Modeling System requires that Microsoft Internet Explorer 9.0 or later is installed on the computer; newest version is recommended.
+The AnyBody Modeling System requires that Microsoft Internet Explorer 9.0 components or later is installed on the computer; newest version is recommended.
 Older versions may result in reduced functionality of the AnyBody GUI, but the core simulation functions are not affected.
+The necessary components are by default distributed with the support Windows versions, even when Internet Explorer itself is not installed in Windows.